Ethiopian Airlines Flight 302: Passengers

-All passengers and crew on board, 157 in total, were killed in the accident.
-Many of the passengers were travelling to Nairobi to attend the fourth session of the United Nations Environment Assembly.
-A total of 22 people affiliated with the United Nations (UN) were killed, including seven World Food Programme staff, along with staff of the United Nations office in Nairobi, the International Telecommunication Union, and the office of the United Nations High Commissioner for Refugees.
+Many of the passengers were travelling to Nairobi to attend the fourth session of the United Nations Environment Assembly (UNEP).
+A total of 22 people affiliated with the United Nations (UN) were killed, including 7 World Food Programme staff, along with staff of the United Nations office in Nairobi, the International Telecommunication Union, and the office of the United Nations High Commissioner for Refugees.
 The Deputy Director of Communications for the Kenya National Commission for UNESCO, two staff of General Electric, a retired Nigerian diplomat and senior UN official who was working on behalf of UNITAR, and a staff member of the Sudan office of the International Organization for Migration were also among the dead.
 The airline stated that one passenger had a United Nations laissez-passer.
 The flight was nicknamed a "UN shuttle" as it connected the African Union headquarters as well as other UN offices in Addis Ababa to the United Nations Office at Nairobi, the organisation's headquarters in Africa.
 The Addis Ababa-Nairobi route is also popular with tourists and business people.
-An employee of the Norwegian Red Cross, a British intern with the Norwegian Refugee Council, an environmental agent for the Association of Arctic Expedition Cruise Operators, four Catholic Relief Services staff, and a senior Ugandan police official on assignment with the African Union peacekeeping force in Somalia were also killed.
+An employee of the Norwegian Red Cross, a British intern with the Norwegian Refugee Council, an environmental agent for the Association of Arctic Expedition Cruise Operators, and four Catholic Relief Services staff were also killed.

 Notable victims on-board included the Italian archaeologist and Councillor for Cultural Heritage of Sicily, Sebastiano Tusa, and Nigerian-Canadian academic Pius Adesanmi.
 Slovak politician Anton Hrnko lost his wife and two children in the crash.
 Other notable victims included Christine Alalo, a Ugandan police commissioner and peacekeeper serving with the African Union Mission in Somalia.